pk664/robo-advisor/README.md

 If the stock is flutuating in between the range between 20% from its most recent low to 20% from its most recent high, then the stock will be regarded a HOLD.

-## Robo Advisor Insights Guidelines
+## Robo Advisor Insights Explained

 The following definitions of financial metrics are adapted from Investopedia.